-Honesty is the best policy – particularly when discussing your plans for a potential sale of your practice.
+Honesty is the best policy – particularly when discussing your plans after you decide to sell the business.
 However, when and how to tell your employees is a personal decision and one that must be given the attention and time it deserves.
 Everyone is inherently averse to change – you have likely seen this in both personal and professional settings, and likely have experienced it yourself.
 Most people have an immediate resistance to changing the known to an unknown.
 Understanding this as you consider how and when to position this to your staff is important since you will likely need them until closing, and likely the buyer will need/want them post-sale.
 There is an entire field of study dedicated to Change Management and understanding how to deal with this issue.
 The following is a brief primer on best practices employed by your peers to create “buy-in” during times of change:

 When to say it:

 You will want to ensure you tell your staff at the proper time.
 This is not an exact science and the best time is different for each practice and deal.
 In most cases, you will need to inform your staff well before a deal is complete, as you will need their assistance and involvement during due diligence, gathering data, generating reports for prospective buyers, etc. and both you and your buyer may rely heavily on employee(s) to complete this.